nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

     <td><code>Additional Information</code></td>
     <td>If the medication record includes the information, the following details <b>MUST</b> be included:
 		<ul>
+			<li>For Repeat Dispense, the date of the last authorisation and the number of prescription issues authorised</li>
 			<li>Reason for the medication</li>
 			<li>Linked problems / diagnoses</li>
 			<li>Other supporting information</li>